strawlab/flydra/flydra-sphinx-docs/orientation_ekf_fitter.rst

   z_t = y_t - \theta^\ast

-The expected orientation quaternion :math:`\theta^\ast` is taken to be the prior expectation of orientation.
+The EKF prior estimate of orientation is used as the expected orientation :math:`q^\ast`, although is possible to use other values for expected orientation.

 Data association
 ----------------